soumyaxyz/NS3-for-authentication-schemes/instruction.md

 ## Final step
 Each sentences is labeled as **-1** which means **undecided**.
-Try to identitify the sentences of t
+Try to identitify the sentences of the abstract  per the labels described below -1| undecided
+-|-
+0|

 Now, attempt to label at least  10 abstracts
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzczMDQ2ODMsLTU5NDQzMDE4NSwtMjAzND
-M4NTY1NSwtNzQ2MTUwNTAxLDE5ODg4ODQzNDBdfQ==
+eyJoaXN0b3J5IjpbLTEwNTI5OTI5NjAsLTU5NDQzMDE4NSwtMj
+AzNDM4NTY1NSwtNzQ2MTUwNTAxLDE5ODg4ODQzNDBdfQ==
 -->